haproxy/haproxy/doc/internals/mworker.md

 in the configuration is less useful and everything can be done from the master CLI.

-With 2.7, the reload mecanism of the master CLI evolved, with previous versions, this mecanism was asynchronous, so once the `reload` command was received, the master would reload, the active master CLI connection was closed, and there was no way to return a status as a response to the `reload` command.
+With 2.7, the reload mechanism of the master CLI evolved, with previous versions, this mechanism was asynchronous, so once the `reload` command was received, the master would reload, the active master CLI connection was closed, and there was no way to return a status as a response to the `reload` command.
 To achieve a synchronous reload, a dedicated sockpair is used, one side uses a master CLI